lurkydismal/.github/profile/README.md

 # Welcome to the CCCaster organization

-CCCaster is an open source UI toolkit for building beautiful, natively compiled applications for mobile, web, desktop, and embedded devices from a single codebase.
+CCCaster is an open source gameplay enchances for Melty Blood Actress Again Current Code.
-CCCaster is primarily funded by Google with contributors from all around the world.

 ## Get started with CCCaster!